nie-ine/inseri/Tutorials/App descriptions for Researchers/Apps to visualise data/Plaintext Viewer/README.md

 <p>In the <strong>Editor</strong> one can enter the text, select what degree of highlights (i.e. size, colour, background) the text should have; align the text, include the images (upload from desktop is possible and easy), and set up a link to another page, via a link sign.

-The saving is not automatic, and one need to click on the &quot;Save Text and Update Page&quot; button down the page often.
+The saving is not automatic, and one needs to click on the &quot;Save Text and Update Page&quot; button down the page often.

 The <strong>Code</strong> area shows all typed and set up in the editor in HTML.
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-10/Tutorials/App%20descriptions%20for%20Researchers/Apps%20to%20visualise%20data/Plaintext%20Viewer/1.5Code.png" alt="TextEditorCode" width="500"></p>